 The next thing to consider are the different learning styles:

 Most people have one or two dominant modalities by which they learn best.
 A related model is VARK: visual, aural, read/write, kinesthetic.
 Take the VARK test to find out about your learning style.

 Similarly, the Boy Scouts of America has found that the most effective way to teach anything--from knot-tying to leadership skills--is with the EDGE Method, which combines all learning styles:

 I am sure it is not a coincidence that explain is auditory, demonstrate is visual, and guide is kinesthetic, covering all of the styles for most effective learning.
 Finally, enable means to start doing and ideally teaching someone else.

 What does this have to do with how we make decisions in lean construction projects?

 How people learn is important because if you want to get someone to make a decision, you normally introduce the decision to be made, explain the background and any analyses that have been conducted, and very often present options to be considered.

 Lastly, there are the Myers Briggs personality types and how different personality types tend to make decisions.
 Myers Briggs recognizes that how we each make decisions is an important dimension of our personalities.
 In their vocabulary, some people make decisions using “Thinking (analytical, logical)” while others use “Feeling (Harmony, Tact).”
-This is a range or spectrum, so others are near the middle or lean one way or the other depending on the decision.
+This is a range or spectrum, so while some people may be at each extreme, others are near the middle or lean one way or the other depending on the decision.
 If you are helping someone make a decision or asking them to make a decision, be acutely aware that the way you make decisions is not necessarily the way the people you're presenting to make decisions.
 This is challenging for many people, perhaps because they assume everyone processes information the same way they do.